daniel-isidro/hot_n_pop_song_machine/README.md

 According to the International Federation of the Phonographic Industry (IFPI), for the full year **2019** total revenues for the **global recorded music market** grew by 8.2% to **US$20.2 billion**.
 Streaming for the first time accounted for more than half (56.1%) of global recorded music revenue.
 Growth in streaming more than offset a -5.3% decline in physical revenue, a slower rate than 2018.

-Being able to **predict** what songs are more susceptible to be popular and stream well is an asset to the music industry, as it can be influential to **music companies** while producing and planning marketing campaigns.
+Being able to **predict** what songs have the **traits needed** to be popular and stream well is an asset to the music industry, as it can be influential to **music companies** while producing and planning marketing campaigns.
 Even to **artists** it is beneficial, since they may be able to focus on songs that may be promoted later by the music companies, or more popular amongst the general public.

 **State-of-the-art papers** on MRI verse on audio signal processing, music discovery, music emotion recognition, polyphonic music transcription, using Deep Learning tools.
 Recent papers (2019) on MRI may be found on the [**International Society of Music Information Retrieval** website](http://www.ismir.net/conferences/ismir2019.html).